This page covers configuring MCP servers for Codex threads launched through Jaidu.

 3. Check Codex logs for any connection issues

-These changes persist in the selected Codex MCP configuration and remain available across threads.
+These changes persist in Codex MCP settings and remain available across threads.
+Runtime presets control which saved MCP servers are exposed to a specific workspace turn.

 Best Practices